Scalar probes on wormholes in Lovelock theories with unique vacuum: Conclusions

 \section{Conclusions}

-In this work we have obtained the spectra of normal modes for a scalar probe on an asymptotically locally AdS wormhole in five dimensions.
-The spacetime is a solution of General Relativity supplemented with quadratic terms in the curvature, and is characterized by an integration constant $\rho_0$ that defines the contribution to the energy content of the spacetime as seen by an asymptotic observer.
-In \cite{Correa:2008nq} it was shown that the scalar probe can be solved analytically when $\rho_0=0$.
-Here we have shown that this is indeed the case by mapping the problem with the radial dependence to a Schr\"{o}dinger-like problem in the well-known Rosen-Morse potential.
-Remarkably, we have shown that when $\rho_0\rightarrow \infty$ the spectrum can be also obtained in an analytic manner and it does not depend on the angular momentum of the scalar.
-This exact result can be useful to obtain the spectrum on a wormhole with a large value of $\rho_0$ by perturbation theory.
-As discussed in the Appendix the exact limit $\rho_0\rightarrow \infty$ can be taken after suitable regularizations leading to a geometry that also describes a wormhole.
-We left some of the details of this case to the Appendix since only one of the asymptotic regions in this case is locally AdS.
+In this work we have embedded in Lovelock theory in arbitrary dimensions, the $d=2n+1$-dimensional, wormhole geometry originally constructed in \cite{DOT1}.
+The selected theories in even dimension are characterized by possessing a unique, maximally symmetric AdS vacuum, and the geometry of the wormhole throat is restricted to fulfill a tensor \eqref{tensorconst} and a scalar \eqref{scalarconst} constraint, containing one curvature less than the original theory.
+We have also obtained the spectrum of normal modes for a scalar probe on the asymptotically locally AdS wormhole in dimension five, complementing the work of \cite{Correa:2008nq}, where the case $\rho_0=0$ was considered, a case that can be solved in an analytic manner.
+Here we have shown that the particular case with $\rho_0=0$ leads to a problem for the radial dependence of the scalar probe of the Schr\"{o}dinger type, in the well-known Rosen-Morse potential.
+Remarkably, we have shown that when $\rho_{0}\rightarrow\infty$, the spectrum can be also obtained in an analytic manner and it does not depend on the angular momentum of the scalar.
+This exact result can be useful to obtain the spectrum on a wormhole with a large, finite $\rho_{0}$ by perturbation theory.
+As discussed in the Appendix the exact limit $\rho_{0}\rightarrow \infty$ can be taken after suitable regularizations leading to a geometry that also describes a wormhole.
+We left some of the details of such case to the Appendix, since only one of the asymptotic regions is locally AdS in that setup.
 It is important to mention that since the $g_{tt}$ component of the metric is not a constant, the wormhole is not ultrastatic.
-Even more, for $\rho_0\neq 0$ the minimum of the $g_{tt}$ component of the metric does not coincide with the throat.
+Even more, for $\rho_{0} \neq0$ the minimum of the $g_{tt}$ component of the metric does not coincide with the throat.